Ultrasound-Guided Breast Cyst Aspiration

 Breast cysts are fluid-filled sacs that are usually not cancerous.
-These round or oval lumps usually feel like a water balloon, but they can sometimes be solid.
+These round or oval lumps typically feel like a water balloon, but they can sometimes be solid.

-How do I prepare for an ultrasound-guided breast cyst aspiration?
+How to prepare for an ultrasound-guided breast cyst aspiration

 Before your breast cyst aspiration